 First of all, the French Quarter is located in one of the Arches just down from Central Station.
 It’s a small restaurant and wine bar which is owned by Cedric and Catherine.

-Sitting down the decor is very rustic yet most noteworthy it boasts a modern French styling.
+Secondly, sitting down the decor is very rustic yet most noteworthy it boasts a modern French styling.
 While the ambience is relaxed, even though the restaurant is a little more formal.
 There seems like there was a great mix of people when we were dining too from groups fo friends, work colleagues having a drink after work, couples on dates.
 The staff were extremely friendly and very knowledgeable about the menu and wine pairing.

 While the menu is quite comprehensive, it is worth noting though that the food is served tapas style and there are no full portions on the menu.
-Adele and I opted for;
+Therefore Adele and I opted for;

 Camembert; infused with garlic & rosemary, served with crudités and croutons (£6.50).

-The camembert was deliciously seasoned and had a strong garlic flavour.
+So the camembert was deliciously seasoned and had a strong garlic flavour.
 The croutons were large fried pieces of bread which were devilishly moreish smothered in Camembert.
 Simple, yet tasty.
 A dish we would both highly recommend.

 Gratin Dauphinoise; thinly sliced potato, garlic, creme fraiche & cheese (£4.95).